FOR THE KILL RESORT FEES WHITE PAPER - Click Here

 SOME BACKGROUND INFO

-Resort fees are a mandatory fee forced upon hotel customers.
+Resort fees are a mandatory fee forced upon hotel customers at hotels.
 Hotels hope to gain as much money from guests as they can so they try to trick consumers into paying two room rates.
-One is the published rate, the other is called a "resort fee."
+One is the published advertised rate, the other is called a "resort fee."
 Hotels force the guest to pay this extra rate, in addition to the room rate, before the guest is able to get the key to the room.
 Resort fees are the most common term used for this tactic.
-Others include facilities fee or a transaction fee.
-The rate is usually a set amount (ex: $20 extra dollars + tax per night) but the fee also shows up occasionally as a percentage (say an extra %15) on top of the total hotel bill.
+Others include facilities fee, urban fee, amenity fee or a transaction fee.
+The rate is usually a set amount (ex: $30 extra dollars + tax per night) but the fee also shows up occasionally as a percentage (say an extra 15%) on top of the total hotel bill.
 Resort fees are a form of drip pricing that has long been verboten in other forms of travel.
-Hotel fees brought in 2.47 billion dollars for the hotel industry in 2015 according to Dr. Bjorn Hanson of New York University.
+Hotel fees and surcharges brought in 2.9 billion dollars for the hotel industry in 2018.

 Specific fees have long been charged by hotels to gain access to items not covered by the advertised rate.
 Many hotels often had a pool and fitness center where guests could be charged $10 a day if they were interested in using the pool or gym.
 This allowed guests who just wanted to sleep at a hotel to simply pay the advertised rate yet it allowed a guest who wanted to hang out at the pool all day a simple extra cost of $10 a day to use the pool.